codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/post-step-operations.md

   - /docs/post-step-operations/
 toc: true
 ---
 Post-step operations are a set of optional predefined processes that can be configured on any step.
 These operations will be executed once the step has completed.
-The post-step operations allow you to annotate your builds, images and pipelines with extra metadata.
+The post-step operations allow you to annotate your builds, images and pipelines with extra metadata or run other steps.

 ## Result Aware Post-Step Operations